averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ![2024 01 18 22H15 09](/assets/images/auth-series-5/2024-01-18_22h15_09.png)

-Ok, i think that's all for this tutorial.
+Ok, This is everything for this tutorial.
 You can check both source code of the projects below:

 > Web Api: https://github.com/mirzaevolution/UptecTodoApi

 > Web App: https://github.com/mirzaevolution/Uptec-Web-App-Calls-Protected-Api-Authorization-Code-Flow

 Regards,